hrdware/EntProgPresentation/slides2.md

 ---
 More Info
 ---
--Still more info
+- Still more info
--And we continue
+- And we continue
+---
+but in order
+1. something
+2. something else